 What I guarantee: a zero failure rate.
 Every Chapter 7 filer succeeds in getting a Discharge.

 Ask whether your attorney guarantees his / her work.
 I know lawyers are paranoid about guaranteeing anything.
 It’s also fair to say that if you really must be in Chapter 13, it’s admittedly much harder for any lawyer to pin down what the final deal is that you’ll make with the trustee.
 You and your attorney will inevitably haggle with the Ch.
 13 trustee.
 One has to allow room for that.
 But some things CAN be guaranteed.

 So… What is going to be your next step?

 Pick up the phone and give us a call.
 Paul knows that calling about filing bankruptcy is hard.
 No one really wants to.
-When you call, you will get an appointment time that is convenient for you to meet with Paul.
+When you call, I will set up an appointment time that is convenient for you to meet with me.
 Paul thoroughly believes his clients deserve to have answers.